ossia/score-docs/docs/reference-manual/processes/processes.md

 ## General description

-*score* allows to handle a number of actions evolving through a defined amount of time.
+*score* allows to handle a number of actions evolving either through some amount of time, or at a single instant.
 These processes can either be actions evolving during a given duration, such as automation of a given device's parameter, or actions activated only in a defined duration, such as mapping or LFO modulations.

-Processes are attached to an interval in the scenario.
+Processes are attached to an interval in the scenario when they represent an evolving behaviour, and to a state when they are instantaneous.

 # Basics

-## Create processes
+## Create processes on intervals

 ### Using drag & drop

-#### From Device explorer
+#### From the Device explorer

 Processes can be created by drag & dropping parameters from the `Device explorer` onto an existing interval in the scenario.
 The interval to which processes will be attached turns to yellow as the mouse with selection hovers it.